Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Product states and bounded separable Hamiltonians

-Prior to demonstrating that energy density broadening naturally accompanies a cooling or heating of the system, we first regress to a ``classical'' situation of states that may be associated with individually decoupled local subsystems between which no entanglement exists.
-For a density matrix $\rho$ that is a direct tensor product of local density matrices $\{ \rho_{l} \}_{l=1}^{M}$ that act on disjoint spaces, with $M= {\cal{O}}(N)$,
+Prior to demonstrating that energy density broadening may naturally accompany a cooling or heating of the system, we first discuss (within the framework of procedure (1) of Section \ref{sec:sketch} for which the detailed considerations of Eq. (\ref{usfe}) (Figure \ref{coupling.}) do not apply) states associated with individually decoupled local subsystems.
+Our focus is on systems with separable bounded local interactions.
+For a density matrix $\rho(t)$ that, at a time $t$, is a direct tensor product of local density matrices $\{ \rho_{l}(t) \}_{l=1}^{M}$ acting on disjoint spaces, with $M= {\cal{O}}(N)$,

+the standard deviation $\sigma_{H}$ of the Hamiltonian of Eq. (\ref{HsH'}) at this time will, in accord with the central limit theorem, generally be ${\cal{O}}(\sqrt{N})$ even when the rate of change of the energy $dE/dt$ may be extensive (i.e., $\propto N$).
+This result applies to quantum and classical systems.
+In classical theories, $\{\rho_{l}\}$ portray the probability distributions of independent decoupled local degrees of freedom.
+In the quantum arena, Eq. (\ref{rhofac}) also describes states in which no entanglement exists.